w3c/window-management/EXPLAINER.md

-# Multi-Screen Window Placement on the Web
+# Window Management on the Web

 ## Introduction